College Students and Stress

 Awaken higher consciousness

-College is a time of preparation—a time, ideally, to unfold your spiritual potential as well as gain skills for a chosen profession.
-Daily TM practice allows you to awaken higher consciousness—to develop intuition, creative vision and inner happiness.
-If you venture into the world with full awareness of who you truly are, you can better accomplish your goals with confidence and ease, remaining anchored to the depth of your Being.
+College is a time of preparation—a time, ideally, to unfold your full potential as well as gain skills for a chosen profession.
+Daily TM practice allows you to develop intuition, creative vision and inner happiness.

 “While there are bright spots in public education today, urban schools on the whole tend to suffer from a range of factors which contribute to poor student academic performance and low graduation rates,” according to lead author, Robert D. Colbert, Ph.D., associate professor, and director of Neag School of Education’s Diversity Council at University of Connecticut.
 “Students need to be provided with value—added educational programs that can provide opportunities for school success.
 Our study investigated one such program, Transcendental Meditation, which appears to hold tremendous promise for enriching the lives of our nation’s students.”